 - To assist in enhancing the efficiency and effectiveness of infrastructure planning and coordination.

 - To promote the adoption and use of policies, practices, information and analysis to support sound decision-making in relation to infrastructure.

-Our initial primary focus is the development of WA's first 20-year State Infrastructure Strategy to identify needs and priorities to support WA’s growing population and economy.
-This will provide the strategic direction to encourage private sector investment, facilitate economic growth and create jobs.
+Our initial primary focus was the development of WA's first 20-year State Infrastructure Strategy to identify needs and priorities to support WA’s growing population and economy.
+This provides the strategic direction to encourage private sector investment, facilitate economic growth and create jobs.

 Infrastructure WA’s functions are to:

 - every five years prepare and submit to the Premier a State Infrastructure Strategy with an outlook of 20 years

 - assess and report to the Premier on major infrastructure proposals

 - provide advice and assistance to state agencies in the preparation of infrastructure strategies, plans and policies, including by preparing, at the request of the Premier, strategies, plans and policies on behalf of state agencies

 - provide advice to state agencies on the preparation of infrastructure proposals

 - review and report to the Premier on infrastructure proposals prior to their submission to Infrastructure Australia